 E1.
-Special study options: Identify those programs ava nilable at your institution.
-Refer to the glossary for definitions. □ Accelerated program ⊠ Honors program ☐ Cooperative education program ☐ Independent study ☐ Distance learning ☐ Liberal arts/career combination ☑ Double major Student-designed major ☐ Dual enrollment ☐ English as a Second Language (ESL) □ Teacher certification program ☐ Weekend college ☐ External degree program closely with faculty and peers; an empexamination by outside scholars.
-Cross-registration is available at Bryn Pennsylvania.
-Cooperative exchange p s Program features small groups of students working phasis on independent learning; and a final Mawr and Haverford colleges, and the University of programs are available with Tufts University, and es.
-Study abroad is encouraged and is available to E2.
+Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions.

+Accelerated program Honors program □ Cooperative education program  Independent study Cross-registration ⊠ Internships □ Distance learning □ Liberal arts/career combination 🔀 Double major Student-designed major □ Dual enrollment 🔀 Study abroad □ English as a Second Language (ESL) \boxtimes Teacher certification program 🔀 Exchange student program (domestic) □ Weekend college

+□ External degree program

+⊠ Other (specify): The College's Honors Program features small groups of students working closely with faculty and peers; an emphasis on independent learning; and a final examination by outside scholars.

+Cross-registration is available at Bryn Mawr and Haverford colleges, and the University of Pennsylvania.
+Cooperative exchange programs are available with Tufts University, and Pomona, Mills, and Middlebury colleges.
+Study abroad is encouraged and is available to students of all academic majors.

+E2.
 Has been removed from the CDS.

 E3.
-Areas in which all or most students are required to complete some course work prior to graduation: ☐ Arts/finearts ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy □ Foreign languages Sciences (biological or physical) ☐ History ⊠ Social science Other (specify): Physical Education, W riting
+Areas in which all or most students are required to complete some course work prior to graduation:

+- □ Arts/fine arts

+□ Computer literacy

+□ English (including composition)

+□ Philosophy

+□ Foreign languages

+□ History

+□ Social science

+- Other (specify): Physical Education, Writing